-Festal Eucharist at 8 a.m. with the St. John's Adult Choir Festal Eucharist at 10:30 a.m. with the St. John's Adult Choir, Choir School, brass, and timpani Easter egg hunt and coffee hour after the 10:30 service (outdoors if weather permits)
+Festal Eucharist at 8 a.m. with the St. John's Adult Choir Festal Eucharist at 10:30 a.m. with the St. John's Adult Choir, Choir School, brass, and timpani Easter egg hunt after the 10:30 service (outdoors if weather permits)